sonofthort/Curlicue/README.md

 ![face1](media/face2.png "\"The Face\"")

-*(This is an image of a plot that I've dubbed "The Face" - more information below)*

 As an amatuer mathematician/enthusiast, I've found it difficult to piece together information on curlicue fractals.
 However, the learning process is very rewarding, and I hope to continue to work towards a more formalized understanding.
 For the curious enthusiast like myself, this article aims to consolidate information.

 I would also like to present some of my own findings, which could very well duplicate other mathematician's work.
 If this is the case, I apologize in advance and would love to learn more.
 If you have any helpful information, I would be very grateful for your feedback.